tetrateio/dmz-workshop/04-VM/README.md

 ## Onboarding a VM
 We will onboard our backend and frontend applications into our Mesh to demonstrate the following scenarios:
-- Traffic originating from the Global Service mesh routing the application on the VM
+- Traffic originating from the Global Service mesh routing the backend application on the VM
-- Application on the VM routing making requests to containerized apps via the Global Service Mesh.
+- Frontend application on the VM making requests to containerized apps via the Global Service Mesh.

 For simplicity's sake, we'll utilize our jumpbox to run our VM applications; in other words our jumpbox will be onboarded into the Global Service Mesh.